Skip to main content

 Chair: Carolina De La Rosa Mateo, MPH (she/her/hers) – Causal Pathways

-Presenter: Marina Apgar, n/a – Institute of Development Studies
+Presenter: Marina Apgar (she/her/hers) – Institute of Development Studies - Centre for Development Impact

 Location: White River Ballroom B